 As a woman interested in science, technology, engineering, or mathematics (STEM), you’ve likely run into more than one obstacle on your quest to pick up a STEM education.
 Along the way, you’ve discovered that one of the significant hurdles to overcome on your way to getting your degree is the financial challenge college presents.
 Living expenses, tuition, books—the expenses pile up quickly, and they can get in the way of your education.
-That’s why it’s essential to research any available scholarships for women in STEM when starting your college career or considering a return to school.
+That’s why it’s essential to research any available scholarships or coding bootcamp stipends for women in STEM when starting your college career or to consider a return to school.

 We want to help you find the right scholarship for you.
 In this guide, we highlight six great scholarship programs aimed at women studying in a STEM discipline–separate from our list of coding bootcamp scholarships.
 The programs we examine range in eligibility requirements, but all of them are designed to assist women who want to get some serious STEM book learnin’ but might not have the cash to make it happen on their own.
 The money is just sitting there waiting for someone to grab it, so why shouldn’t you be the one doing the grabbing?
 Don’t let financial concerns prevent you from getting the STEM education you crave!

 - Career Karma matches you with top tech bootcamps

 1. Interested in Engineering?
 Apply for the Carrier Scholarship

 Engineering isn’t just one of the four words that make up the STEM acronym; it’s also a perfect field for people who like to figure out how things fit together and make the world go ‘round.
 And, it pays pretty damn well.
 The cost of getting an engineering education is high, though, and that’s where the Willis H. Carrier Scholarship enters the picture.